algbio/themisto/README.md

                                 nucleotides.
 If this option is not given, (k+1)-mers containing a non-ACGT character
                                 are deleted instead.
-      --pp-buf-siz arg          Size of preprocessing buffer (in bytes) for fixing alphabet (you should not need to touch this) (default: 4096) -d, --colorset-pointer-tradeoff arg
+  -d, --colorset-pointer-tradeoff arg
                                 This option controls a time-space tradeoff
                                 for storing and querying color sets.
 If